brendantwz/Brendantwz/README.md

 <h1 align="center">Hi 👋, I'm Brendan</h1>
-<h3 align="center">I am an Engineer turned Web Developer <br> I have passion for making ideas turned into reality.
+<h3 align="center">I am an Engineer with Web Developer Capabilities<br> I have passion for making ideas turned into reality.
 Check out some of my projects in the pinned!</h3>

 <p align="center">Joined Github 6 years out of curiosity.
 Actively working from 2023 <br>
 So far there isn't anything exciting but baby step it is!
 See you around </p>